 At the time of writing this, the original window for states to transition their citizens to Real ID was set to close in less than thirty days.
-Now, due in large part to the coronavirus, the deadline has been moved from October 1st, 2020 to October 1st, 2021.
-With this extra year in mind, it’s a great time to consider the common misconceptions around the Real ID program — what it is and what it is not.
+Now, due in large part to the coronavirus, the deadline has been moved from October 1st, 2020 to May 3rd, 2023.
+With this extra time in mind, it’s a great time to consider the common misconceptions around the Real ID program — what it is and what it is not.

 Why Real ID?